gverger/ruby-cbc/README.md

 # Ruby-Cbc

-This gem wraps the Coin-Or Cbc Mixed Integer Linear Programming Library.
+This gem is using Cbc, an Integer Linear Programming Library, to provide optimization problems solving to ruby.
+With Ruby-Cbc, you can model you problem, solve it and find conflicts in case of infeasibility.

 It uses the version 2.9.7 of Cbc, and requires the version 2.9.7 of gem cbc-wrapper.

 ## Installation